elixir-lang/elixir-lang.github.com/_posts/2024-06-12-elixir-v1-17-0-released.markdown

 Elixir v1.17 has just been released. 🎉

-Elixir v1.17 doesn't implement full static typing, but the new set-theoretic type system is making its first steps into the language in this release.
-This new version also adds support [Erlang/OTP 27](https://www.erlang.org/downloads/27), the latest and greatest Erlang release.
+This release introduces set-theoretic types into a handful of language constructs.
+While there are still [many steps ahead of us](https://elixir-lang.org/blog/2023/06/22/type-system-updates-research-dev/), this important milestone already brings benefits to developers in the form of new warnings for common mistakes.
+This new version also adds support for [Erlang/OTP 27](https://www.erlang.org/downloads/27), the latest and greatest Erlang release.
 You'll also find a new calendar-related data type (`Duration`) and a `Date.shift/2` function.

 Let's dive in.